IgorBuchelnikov/ObservableComputations/README.md

 }
 ```

-In the code above we have collection of relations.
-That collection has redundancy: if the collection contains relations A to B as parent, it must contain corresponding relation: B to A as child, and vise versa.
-Also we have computed collection of ordered relations.
+In the code above we have collection of relations: *relations*.
+That collection has redundancy: if the collection contains relation A to B as parent, it must contain corresponding relation: B to A as child, and vise versa.
+Also we have computed collection of ordered relations: *orderedRelations*.
 Our task is to support integrity of relations collection: if someone changes it we have to react so the collection restores integrity.
-Imagine that the only way to do it is to subscribe to CollectionChanged event of ordered relations collection (for some reason we cannot subscribe to CollectionChanged event of source relations collection).
+Imagine that the only way to do it is to subscribe to CollectionChanged event of *orderedRelations* collection (for some reason we cannot subscribe to CollectionChanged event of *relations* collection).
 In the code above we consider only one type of change: Replace.
 Code above does not work: line "*relations.Remove(new Relation{From = oldItem.To, To = oldItem.From, Type = invertRelationType(oldItem.Type)});*" throws:
 > ObservableComputations.Common.ObservableComputationsException: 'The source collection has been changed.
 It is not possible to process this change, as the processing of the previous change is not completed.
 Make the change on ConsistencyRestored event raising (after Consistent property becomes true).
 This exception is fatal and cannot be handled as the inner state is damaged.'

 Why?
-When an item is replaced in the source collection, the ordered collection produces not only a replacement, but also an additional subsequent movement of the item to maintain order.
-After replacement and prior to movement, the ordered collection is in an inconsistent state and so cannot process any other source collection change.
+When an item is replaced in *relations* collection, *orderedRelations* collection produces not only a replacement, but also an additional subsequent movement of the item to maintain order.
+After replacement and prior to movement, *orderedRelations* is in an inconsistent state and so cannot process any other source collection change.
 Here is fixed code:

 ```csharp
 using System;